nextgenthemes/advanced-responsive-video-embedder/readme/20-description-features-pro.md

     Shows the Video in a Lightbox after clicking a preview image
 *   **Link -> Lightbox**<br>
     Use simple links as triggers for lightboxed videos
-*   Show the latest video of a youtube channel by using the channel URL (updated/cached hourly)
+*   Show the latest video of a YouTube channel by using the channel URL (updated/cached hourly)
 *   Automatic or custom thumbnail images
 *   Automatic or custom titles on top of your thumbnails
 *   'Grow on click' feature